eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

          tailf /var/tmp/lm_TMW.log

-Matlab Distributed Computing Server (MDCS)
+MATLAB Distributed Computing Server (MDCS)
 ------------------------------------------

 This entry described the installation process of MDCS on the cluster and its integration with the *License Manager*.

 #.
-Get the online installer using your Matlab account.
+Get the online installer using your MATLAB account.

 #.
 Send the installation file to the master node on your cluster.